 Unlike other canons who pledged obedience to their own prior, the Crutched Friars swore allegiance to a master general based in Huy, France.
 They also differed from mendicants in that they were permitted to own property.
 Their title as ‘friars’ probably stemmed more from a popular tendency to group them with mendicant orders, rather than accurately reflecting their hybrid nature as a religious order.

-Their history is obscure, but they were founded in the mid-thirteenth century and by the end of the century had perhaps four houses in England, including the one in London.
-The sixteenth-century antiquary John Leland says the London house was founded in 1298 by two citizens – Ralph Hosier and Willam Sabernes.
+The origins of the Crutched Friars are shrouded in mystery.
+Established in the mid-13th century, by the century’s end they had around four houses in England, including one in London.
+According to 16th-century antiquarian John Leland, London’s house was founded in 1298 by citizens Ralph Hosier and William Sabernes.

-The Crutched Friars like other orders had declined by the time of their demise in the sixteenth century, but were always a relatively small house.
-When the London priory was surrendered during the Reformation it had a mere six canons.
+Like other orders, the Crutched Friars experienced a decline by the 16th century and were always considered a relatively small house.
+When the London priory surrendered during the Reformation, it housed only six canons.

 The legacy of the Crutched Friars lives on today in the form of a street near Fenchurch Street Station named after them.
 In 1985, a statue commemorating the friars was erected when the present building, Friary Court, was constructed.
 This enduring presence testifies to the significant impact the Crutched Friars had on the city of London.